 Students will begin to meet one another during New Student Orientation.
-After moving to campus, the first opportunity to meet floormates will be at the house meeting hosted by the RA on arrival day.
+After moving to campus, the first opportunity to meet floormates will be at the house meetings hosted by the RA.
 RAs will also plan a series of programs and activities throughout the semester that will give students a chance to get to know other individuals on their floor.